Introduction

 CI/CD Doesn’t Write Tests

-CI/CD runs tests automatically but doesn’t create them.
+CI/CD runs tests automatically, but doesn’t create them.
 You still need to write good tests, which requires time and skill.

 Implication: Don’t expect CI/CD to solve quality problems if you don’t have good tests.
 Invest in test writing skills and practices.